 I can understand if some individual or some church prefers the King James Version over all others, but it is wrong to require its use by prophecy as a commandment of the Lord, under penalty of hell fire.
 That's what TGRM has done, making this a requirement for salvation, thereby condemning billions of people who cannot read the King James Version or prefer not to do so.

 Another major concern with this movement is that they teach that Christians should not eat foods that were forbidden in the Law of Moses.
 They claim that Jesus Christ of Nazareth has now released to the world the message that anyone who eats such foods is condemned to hell.
-However, these are dietary laws, and Christians are not under any dietary laws.
+However, these are dietary laws, and Christians are not under any dietary laws, (except for the ones decreed by the apostles in Acts 15:28-29).
 Jesus declared all foods clean (Mk 7:19), and Paul did, too (Rom 14:14,20).
-Anyone who puts Christians under dietary laws is preaching another gospel and is eternally accursed according to the apostle Paul (Gal 1:9).
+Anyone who puts Christians under dietary laws, beyond what the apostles decreed at the Jerusalem council, is preaching another gospel and is eternally accursed according to the apostle Paul (Gal 1:9).

 Paul warned us about teachings like this in his letter to Timothy: “But the Spirit explicitly says that in later times some will fall away from the faith, paying attention to deceitful spirits and doctrines of demons, by means of the hypocrisy of liars seared in their own conscience as with a branding iron, men who forbid marriage and advocate abstaining from foods which God has created to be gratefully shared in by those who believe and know the truth.
 For everything created by God is good, and nothing is to be rejected if it is received with gratitude; for it is sanctified by means of the word of God and prayer.”
 (1Ti 4:1-5)